 - Solicit or advertise for commercial or charitable purposes or distribute advertisements, pamphlets, handbills, and flyers

-Do not project images of any kind on Gallery buildings or works of art.
+Do not project images of any kind on National Gallery buildings or works of art.